g33kyaditya/OJs/README.md

 # OJs
 My submissions on various OJ's

-Time is of the essence, so most of my code will not follow any goof standard, or even a naming convention
+Time is of the essence, so most of my code will not follow any good standard, or even a naming convention